Kuranda Scenic Railway

-The Kuranda Scenic Railway is a tourist railway service that operates along the heritage-listed Cairns-to-Kuranda railway line.
+The Kuranda Scenic Railway is a tourist railway service in Australia that operates along the heritage-listed Cairns-to-Kuranda railway line.
 Constructed in 1891, the line runs from Cairns, Queensland, over the Great Dividing Range to the town of Kuranda on the Atherton Tableland.
-Along the way, the route passes through the Macalister Range, as well as the suburbs of Stratford, Freshwater and Redlynch.
-Along the way, the train also stops at a lookout, which provides views of Barron Falls.
+The route passes through the Macalister Range, as well as the suburbs of Stratford, Freshwater and Redlynch.

-Train services operate every day of the year, except on Christmas Day.
+The railway line is 37 km in length.
+While this service is the predominant use of the line, it is still used for some freight and other passenger services including The Savannahlander.
+It operates daily throughout the year, with the exception of Christmas Day.
 A one-way trip takes approximately one hour and 55 minutes.

-The railway line is 37 km in length.
-It is still used for some freight services and other passenger services, including The Savannahlander.

 Attractions

+Kuranda rail station is located near tropical gardens and a short walk from Kuranda town which has a zoo, markets, art galleries and Aboriginal crafts available.

-The tropical gardens at Kuranda rail station are a well-known attraction in the area.
-Downhill the line cuts through the Barron Gorge National Park.
-The tourist train stops at a lookout, with a sweeping view of Barron Falls.
-A number of smaller waterfalls are passed, including Stoney Creek Falls.
-The station is a short walk into town where there is a zoo, markets, art galleries and ethnic Aboriginal crafts.
-At the bottom of the mountain, Freshwater railway station, Queensland has an information centre, a gift shop, and a café that is inside of an old train carriage.
-As the train travels up and down, a detailed and informative commentary of the railway's construction is provided.
+The journey itself traverses Barron Gorge National Park with views of Barron Falls, as well as other smaller waterfalls, including Stoney Creek Falls, along the way.
+As the train travels, a detailed and informative commentary of the railways' construction is provided..

+At the bottom of the mountain, Freshwater railway station has an information centre, a gift shop, and a café that is housed inside an old train carriage.

 History

-Construction of the railway began in 1886.
-The railway was completed as far as Kuranda in by 1891.
+Construction of the railway began in 1886 and was completed as far as Kuranda by 1891.
 Passenger services began operations on 25 June 1891.